shakacode/react_on_rails/docs/getting-started.md

 ### Configuration

 * Configure `config/initializers/react_on_rails.rb`.
 You can adjust some necessary settings and defaults.
 See file [docs/basics/configuration.md](https://www.shakacode.com/react-on-rails/docs/guides/configuration/) for documentation of all configuration options.
-* Configure `config/shakapacker.yml` (or `config/webpacker.yml` for Shakapacker v6).
+* Configure `config/shakapacker.yml`.
 If you used the generator and the default shakapacker setup, you don't need to touch this file.
 If you are customizing your setup, then consult the [spec/dummy/config/shakapacker.yml](https://github.com/shakacode/react_on_rails/tree/master/spec/dummy/config/shakapacker.yml) example or the official default [shakapacker.yml](https://github.com/shakacode/shakapacker/blob/master/lib/install/config/shakapacker.yml).
-* Most apps should rely on the rails/webpacker setup for Webpack. v6 of rails/webpacker includes support for v5 of webpack.
+* Most apps should rely on the Shakapacker setup for Webpack.
+Starting from v6, Shakapacker includes support for v5 of webpack.

 ## Including your React Component on your Rails Views